-If your website’s forms collect personal information from visitors, for example, request for information submissions, newsletter sign ups, and admission applications, you can treat these leads as a revenue-generating conversion point.
+If your website’s forms collect personal information from visitors, for example, request for information submissions, newsletter sign-ups, and admission applications, you can treat these leads as a revenue-generating conversion point.
 Visitors who provide their personal information, assuming it’s valid info, are highly engaged visitors and can be targeted with specific messaging to drive action further down the funnel.

 A real-world scenario:

-The trend, since roughly 2010 for higher education prospect focused websites is a shift towards a pseudo-e-commerce model; clear primary navigation links which leads the prospective student audience to the appropriate section of the website for them to learn about program offerings and apply for a degree program.
+The trend, since roughly 2010 for higher education prospect focused websites is a shift towards a pseudo-e-commerce model; clear primary navigation links that leads the prospective student audience to the appropriate section of the website for them to learn about program offerings and apply for a degree program.
 Typically visitors will find degree listing pages which lead to individual program detail pages.
 You can think of degree detail pages as “product” pages to better help to conceptualize the e-commerce model.

-In this example, we’ll be exploring the prospective student website journey in an effort to align the user’s experience and Google Analytics reporting data to better understand, segment and target the prospective student audience.
+In this example, we’ll be exploring the prospective student website journey in an effort to align the user’s experience and Google Analytics reporting data to better understand, segment, and target the prospective student audience.

-When prospective students arrive to a dot edu website, best practice suggests they typically find themselves exploring degree program detail pages.
+When prospective students arrive to a dot Edu website, best practice suggests they typically find themselves exploring degree program detail pages.
 These pages, which I referenced above as “product” pages, analogous to an e-commerce site, will typically be organized by academic level (undergraduate and graduate), and filtering options such as field of study or subject area.
-The primary calls-to-action are typically, request information and apply.
+The primary calls-to-action are typically request information and apply.